Why you should care

 The Parkland, Florida, massacre has taken us beyond the tears and candlelight vigils that America usually lingers on for a span of days before moving on to the next news cycle.
 Instead, we’ve been greeted with the righteous fury of the kids who recorded their reactions in real time and refuse to play by the normal rules in the aftermath.

-At Wednesday’s remarkable CNN-moderated town hall, González begins by thanking the teacher who helped her write the “We call BS!” speech and … blanks on the second thing she was going to say, in a typically forgetful teenage moment.
+At the remarkable CNN-moderated town hall, González begins by thanking the teacher who helped her write the “We call BS!” speech and … blanks on the second thing she was going to say, in a typically forgetful teenage moment.
 But then, stone-faced and controlled, she lashes out at Loesch: “I want you to know that we will support your two children in a way that you will not,” referring to gun control.
 Then she asks whether Loesch believes the government should limit access to the kind of high-powered rifle the shooter used to gun down her friends.

 Loesch, 39, a conservative radio and television commentator who once had her own TV show, is a pro at this.
 And she knows she’s in a hostile room.
 She tries to disarm González, applauding her for standing up and saying no one should seek to silence or demean students who have chosen to speak out.
 “I want to thank you for that,” González replies, her dead-eye stare unbroken.